NPDeehan/Multi-Instance-User-Example/README.md

 After all votes are completed a simple expression on the sequence flows leaving the XOR gateway will decide on the direction.
 `` #{yesVotes > noVotes} `` in the case of a draw votes will be recast.

+If you feel this example is missing something, I'm very happy to get pull requests.